Jare9716/climareact/README.md

-# climareact
+# Weather App
-APP that consults the wheather via API
+  APP that consults the weather via API OpenWeather